 London hydrogen bus

-Two Mercedes Citaro buses powered by hydrogen fuel cells operated in London for three years, starting in 2004.
-This was part of a European programme in nine cities called Clean Urban Transport for Europe (CUTE); Perth and Beijing also participated.
+Hydrogen-powered buses are particularly advantageous in improving the air quality in cities, since their exhaust is just water vapour – much cleaner than diesel buses which emit polluting particulates and oxides of sulphur and nitrogen.
+Three Mercedes Citaro buses powered by hydrogen fuel cells operated in London for three years, starting in 2004.
+This was part of a European programme called Clean Urban Transport for Europe (CUTE); Madrid, Barcelona, Berlin, Hamburg, Amsterdam, Luxembourg, Perth, Reykjavik and Beijing also participated.
 The aim was to test first-generation fuel cell-powered buses.

 Cars and other vehicles

 Some, such as the BMW Hydrogen 7 (100 produced) use internal combustion engines – the BMW can burn petrol as well as hydrogen (which is stored in liquid form).
 Others, such as the Mercedes F-cell, use fuel cells fed by compressed hydrogen to drive electric motors.
 Some of the concept cars have also been hydrogen-driven electric/petrol hybrids.
-However, the main interest is in fuel cells.
+However, the main interest is in fuel cells, as they are much more efficient and thus allow the cars to go have much better ranges than cars burning hydrogen or current electric models powered by batteries.

 Honda FCX Clarity

-The first hydrogen car to go into small-scale production beyond the level of a few prototypes is the Honda FCX Clarity, shown at left.
-However, mass marketing is only planned for 2018.
+The first hydrogen car to go into small-scale production beyond the level of a few prototypes was the Honda FCX Clarity, shown at left.
 It is powered by a 100 kilowatt hydrogen fuel-cell stack.
-Electricity is stored in a lithium ion battery, to give higher output when needed.
+Electricity is stored in a lithium-ion battery, to give higher output when needed.
 Its range of 240 miles is provided by 3.9 kg of hydrogen stored at 150 atmospheres pressure.
 Limited leasing of about 200 cars began in June 2008 in California.
-However, the 2000 cars foreseen by 2010 may be unrealistic, especially since their range is short and there are only 26 filling stations, limited to southern California.
+However, there are only nine hydrogen filling stations, limited to the Los Angeles area,and this model did not move to mass production.
+An improved design, the Honda FCV Concept, is due to go on sale in Japan in 2016.

 In 2010 a prototype London taxi, powered by hydrogen fuel cells charging lithium-ion batteries and built by Lotus, was shown.
-It was claimed that a prototype fleet, of unspecified size, would be in operation by 2012.
+A fleet of five taxis was in operation by 2012 and there are vague plans to expand this, but details are difficult to find.

 Top of Page